PDE Comparison Principles for Robin Problems: Introduction

 The techniques used in this paper are similar to those used by Baernstein in \cite{Baernstein Cortona Volume}, the author in \cite{Langford1} and \cite{Langford3} to prove Neumann versions of Theorems \ref{Th:shell}, \ref{Th:ball}, and \ref{th:cyl}, and Baernstein, Laugesen, and the author in Chapter 10 of \cite{Baernstein Symmetrization in Analysis}.
 Indeed, the techniques employed here are drastically different from those used by Talenti to prove his original comparison result (and also those used in \cite{ANT}).
 Whereas Talenti's work relies on the classic isoperimetric inequality, the coarea formula, and a detailed analysis of a function's (in particular $u$'s) level sets, our work relies on $\bigstar$-functions, so-called ``subharmonicity'' results (certain weak differential inequalities), and a weak Maximum Principle.
 In a certain sense, the machinery used here is robust, as it can be used to prove Dirichlet, Neumann, and now Robin comparison principles.

 The remainder of the paper is outlined as follows.
-In Section 2, we present three subsections.
+Section 2 is divided into three subsections.
 In the first, we introduce star functions on general measure spaces; in the second subsection, we lay out all of the background necessary to prove Theorems \ref{Th:shell} and \ref{Th:ball}, including relevant rearrangements and subharmonicity results; in the third subsection, we present background for Theorem \ref{th:cyl}, introducing relevant rearrangements and subharmonicity results.
 In Section 3, we prove our main results and related consequences.